Airds

-Airds is a predominantly residential suburb of Sydney.
+Airds is a predominantly residential suburb of Campbelltown.
 Houses within the suburb are owned by Housing NSW.
+The land and houses are being sold off to a company and the area redeveloped to build private housing.
+Public Housing will only be about 30% of the area.

 History

 Governor Lachlan Macquarie named the region Airds, after the Scottish family estate of his wife Elizabeth.

 Airds appeared in land grant lists, and referred to almost the entire area between Glenfield and Gilead.
 The name fell into disuse as Campbelltown and other settlements along the valley floor came to be known by their individual names after the 1820s.